 cnvkit.py reference -o FlatReference.cnn -f ucsc.hg19.fa -t Tiled.bed -a Background.bed

 - Extract copy number information from one or a small number of tumor samples when no suitable reference or set of normal samples is available.
-The copy number calls will not be quite as accurate, but large-scale CNVs should still be visible.
+The copy number calls will not be as accurate, but large-scale CNVs may still be visible.

 - Create a “dummy” reference to use as input to the

 batchcommand to process a set of normal samples.
 Then, create a “real” reference from the resulting